 ADD Something Healthy to Your Day, Don’t Take Something Away

 This has been the #1 way that I’ve taught myself to eat more greens.
 I don’t typically like salad, but I knew that it was one of the easiest ways to get healthy greens in my day.
-I’ve started making a salad for lunch everyday, and I don’t really mind.
-The deal I made with myself was: If you want something else for lunch, make a small salad first, eat that, and then eat the other thing you wanted.
+I’ve started making a salad for lunch most days, and I don’t really mind.
+The deal I made with myself was: If you want something else for lunch, make a salad first, eat that, and then eat the other thing you wanted.
 This way, I end up feeling full after the salad and then only want a small portion of whatever else I had planned.
 I still have the yummy lunch treat I envisioned, but I had to eat the salad first.
 If you HATE salad, choose something you enjoy!
 You won’t stick with a habit if you’re miserable.

 Switch to Brown Rice

 This is a trick my mom uses.
 I LOVE rice, y’all.
 I mean, I truly love it.
 And I prefer white jasmine rice over any other kind, but my mom rarely uses white rice while cooking.
 She sticks primarily to brown rice.
 She’s taught me that brown rice has actual nutrient value.
-Rice itself is essentially just carbs, but brown rice is a whole grain, so it contains a fibrous bran and a nutritious germ, which are removed from white rice.
+Rice itself is essentially just carbs (which ARE important), but brown rice is also a whole grain, so it contains a fibrous bran and a nutritious germ, which are removed from white rice.
 So, if you like rice with your dinner, making the switch to brown rice is an easy way to choose a healthier alternative.
 Maybe you aren’t a rice person at all, but there’s likely something you love that you could find an alternative for.

 Notice the Benefits to Your Healthy Eating

 It’s much easier to continue choosing healthy foods when I notice a difference.
-The quickest indicator that I need more greens or healthier foods in general, is my skin.
+The quickest indicator that I need more greens or healthier foods in general is my skin.
 I’ve struggled with my skin for most of my life, and one of the most effective things for keeping it clear is eating clean and drinking water.
 It’s so simple that it actually makes me mad, haha!
 I also notice my digestive system feels better when I’m eating healthy foods – shocker.
 (Teri has a post with 12 healthy habits for clear skin and sure enough diet and water are on her list!!)